canonical/vanilla-framework/templates/docs/patterns/lists/index.md

 View example of the divided list pattern
 </a></div>

+## Dotted with horizontal divider

+You can combine both `.is-dotted` and `.p-list--divided` to style a list with horizontal dividers and dots.

+<div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-dividers-dotted/" class="js-example">
+View example of the dotted divided list pattern
+</a></div>

 ## Ticked with horizontal divider

 You can combine both `.is-ticked` and `.p-list--divided` to style a